Vision

 We believe:

 - That Global Health is an area for study, research, and practice that places a priority on improving health and achieving equity in health for all people worldwide.
-Global health emphasizes transnational health issues, determinants, and solutions; involves many disciplines within and beyond the health sciences and promotes interdisciplinary collaboration; and is a synthesis of population-based prevention with individual-level clinical care.
-(3)
+Global health emphasizes transnational health issues (eg. migration, climate change, conflict, etc), determinants, and solutions; involves many disciplines within and beyond the health sciences and promotes interdisciplinary collaboration; and is a synthesis of population-based prevention with individual-level clinical care.

-We operate with the following values in mind:
+QFM operates with the following I-EDIAA values in mind:

 - Dignity of all human beings;